JetBrains/amper/docs/Documentation.md

 - `android/app` - an Android VM application
 - `ios/app` - an iOS/iPadOS application

-Other product types that we plan to support in the future:

-- `watchos/app` - an Apple Watch application (not yet implemented)
-- `windows/dll`
-- `linux/so`
-- `macos/framework`
-- etc.

 ### Packaging

 Each product has an associated packaging, defined by the target OS and product type.
 E.g. `macos/app` are packaged as